 Born in 1969 in Bilesuvar district, Mirzayev is the head of the Azerbaijani Defense Ministry's special forces command, which played a leading role in the 2016 and 2020 conflict.
 Many special forces members were also trained by Turkey, and therefore Mirzayev has likely worked with the Turkish high command in the past.
 With Turkish backing, special forces were also utilized much more in 2020.
 Personnel under Mirzayev's command engaged in war crimes and atrocities, including the killing of civilians, body mutilation, and beheadings, both in 2016 and 2020.
-For example, in 2020, special forces under his command were likely responsible for the beheadings of two Armenians in Hadrut, as well as numerous war crimes in Shushi (see below).
+For example, in 2020, special forces under his command were likely responsible for the execution of two Armenians in Hadrut, two beheadings, and numerous war crimes in Shushi (see below).
 For more information about 2016 atrocities, see this document by Emil Sanamyan (who has been an instrumental help on this project).

-Sources and additional reading: Azerbaycan24 (1); Azerbaycan24 (2, translated); RadioFreeEurope; Artsakh Ombudsman; BBC; Bellingcat
+Sources and additional reading: Azerbaycan24 (1); Azerbaycan24 (2, translated); RadioFreeEurope; Artsakh Ombudsman; BBC; Bellingcat; The Guardian

 2. Major General Hikmat Hasanov (Hikmet Hesenov)